15 Great Travel Destinations in Greece for All Tastes

 Greece is a popular destination that attracts with sun, swimming, good food and fantastic views.
 Whether you want a classic family holiday, relaxation or a vibrant city life, there is an island or a town on the mainland for you.

 You are looking for a lovely holiday, but it should rather not be too expensive.
 You appreciate good food, sun and swimming, but it doesn’t have to be too much on schedule.
-Among the Greek islands there are several that have a rather low price level, because there are still many Greeks who visit them themselves during the holidays.
+Among the Greek islands there are several that have a rather low price level, because there are still many Greeks who visit them themselves during the holidays and is a great travel destination in Greece.

 Outdoor activities, hiking, canoeing, horseback riding or why not scuba diving?
 The explorer is happy to move around in nature or it is the sights, art and history that attract.
 Ancient Greece with its beautiful nature has a lot to offer for both of them.